comododragon/novacore/README.md

 $ cp Bitstream.hex Quartus/Full/2x2/bitstream.hex
 ```
 * Compile the project using Quartus;
-* Import the BitstreamLoader NIOS II project using the NIOS II SBT for Eclipse located at `NovaCORE/Quartus/Full/2x2/software`;
+* Import the BitstreamLoader NIOS II project using the NIOS II SBT for Eclipse, located at `NovaCORE/Quartus/Full/2x2/software`;
 * Program the host FPGA;
-* Compile and execute the BitstreamLoader;
+* Compile and execute the BitstreamLoader on the NIOS II processor;
 * Follow on-screen instructions for programming the virtual FPGA or to change its dimension.

 ## Packets Description